It is the first village you will encounter on the peninsula after driving 195 km from the capital city of Reykjavík.

 Top photo: the entrance to the park

 Hellissandur is one of the oldest fishing villages in Iceland.
-In the olden times, there was a big fishing centre here, with some 60 seasonal fishermen's huts back in the year 1700.
+In the olden times, there was a big, vibrant fishing community here, with some 60 seasonal fishermen's huts in 1700.

-The population of Hellissandur and the small village next to it, Rif, is now combined approx. 544.
+The population of Hellissandur and the small village next to it, Rif, is now approximately.
+544.

-Almost every town and village in Iceland has got a museum of its own.
+Almost every town and village in Iceland has its own museum.
 Hellissandur's museum is the lovely Fishermen's Garden and Maritime Museum, which you will see on your right-hand side as you enter the village.

 Inside the fishermen's hut